SupeRuier/awesome-active-learning/README.md

 - [Multi-domain active learning](subfields/MDAL.md): Similar to multi-task, but the data are from different datasets(domains).
 The model or set of models handles multiple datasets simultaneously.
 - [Multi-view/modal active learning](subfields/MVAL.md): The instances might have different views (different sets of features).
 The model or set of models handles different views simultaneously.

-## Problem Settings from other Research Fields
+## Problem Settings from other AI Research Fields

-In many research fields, the problem settings can't be simply divided into supervised classification or regression problem.
+In many AI research fields, the problem settings can't be simply divided into supervised classification or regression problem.
 They either acquire different types of outputs or assume a unusual learning process.
 So AL algorithms should be revised/developed for these problem settings.
 Here we summarized several research fields which use AL to reduce the cost of annotation.